In Memoriam: Rüdiger von Eisenhart-Rothe, 86

 Rudi achieved a rare balance of leadership in an aggressive environment with the decency of a true gentleman.
 He inspired respect, trust and affection which has survived decades and will live on with his memory.

-A memorial gathering is being planned in London.
+A memorial gathering will be held at the RAF Club in London on the evening of Friday, April 10, 2026, from 18:30 onward.
 If you are interested in attending, let us know.
 We will forward your email to the organizers.

 Remembrances